 In most cases of vasovagal syncope, treatment is unnecessary.
 Your doctor may help you identify your fainting triggers and discuss ways you might avoid them.

+- Medications.
 A drug called fludrocortisone acetate that's normally used to treat low blood pressure may be helpful in preventing vasovagal syncope.
-Selective serotonin inhibitors may also be used.
+Selective serotonin reuptake inhibitors also may be used.

 Preparing for your appointment